 Class Counsel intend to request up to 35% of the money in the Settlement Fund for attorneys' fees, plus reimbursement of their litigation costs and expenses incurred in connection with prosecuting this case.
 The fees and expenses awarded by the Court will be paid out of the Settlement Fund.
 The Court will determine the amount of fees and expenses to award.
 Class Counsel will also request that up to $10,000.00 be paid from the Settlement Fund to the one Class Representative for his service to the entire Settlement Class.Back To Top

 The deadline to object to this Settlement was March 18, 2020.Back To Top

 Objecting is telling the Court that you do not like something about the Settlement.
 You can object to the Settlement only if you do not exclude yourself from the Settlement.
 Excluding yourself from the Settlement is telling the Court that you don't want to be part of the Settlement.
 If you exclude yourself from the Settlement, you have no basis to object to the Settlement because it no longer affects you.Back To Top

-If you do nothing, you will still receive the benefits to which you are entitled.
-Unless you exclude yourself, you will not be able to start a lawsuit, continue with a lawsuit or be part of any other lawsuit against PNC or RBC relating to the issues in this case.Back To Top
+If you did nothing, you will still receive the benefits to which you are entitled.
+Unless you excluded yourself, you will not be able to start a lawsuit, continue with a lawsuit, or be part of any other lawsuit against PNC or RBC relating to the issues in this case.Back To Top

-This Settlement Website summarizes the proposed Settlement.
+This Settlement Website summarizes the approved Settlement.
 More details can be found in the Settlement Agreement.
 Click here to download a copy of the Settlement Agreement.
 You may also write with questions to Dasher v RBC Settlement Administrator, P.O.
-Box 4109, Portland, OR 97208-4109, or call the toll-free number, 1-855-958-0544.
+Box 4109, Portland, OR 97208-4109, or call the toll-free number 1-855-958-0544.
 Please do not contact PNC or the Court for information.Back To Top